Jaymon/endpoints/README.md

 # Endpoints

-Quickest api builder in the west, maybe even the world!
+Quickest api builder in the west!

 ## How does it work?